nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 > **Area 04 Summary**
 >
-> Platform for managing selection of eligability and digital invites.
+> Platform for managing selection of eligibility and digital invites.

 ## 05. Authorisation